+Deployment Imaging and Servicing Management (DISM) has been a very promising way to repair corrupted system image.
+We’ve told you all about the magical DISM commands in this article.
 However, we’ve seen some cases where even DISM commands fails to execute and thus you can’t repair your machine.
-Today, in this article, we’re going to talk about one such issue that we faced recently.
+Today, in this article, we’ll discuss about DISM Error 0x800f081f, The Source Files Could Not Be Found issue.
 While we executed DISM‘s restore health command (i.e. Dism /Online /Cleanup-Image /RestoreHealth), the following message appeared which aborted the operation as well.

-Error: 0x800f081f; The source files could not be found.
+DISM Error: 0x800f081f; The source files could not be found.

 This message clearly indicates that DISM is missing required source file(s) that can be provided with Windows installation disc.
 So here are the possible solutions that you can try to resolve this problem:

-FIX : DISM Error 0x800f081f, The Source Files Could Not Be Found In Windows 10
+FIX : DISM Error 0x800f081f, The Source Files Could Not Be Found In Windows 11/10

-FIX 1 – Clean Up Image Components
+Fix 1: Clean Up Image Components

 The first way to tackle this issue is to clean up image components.
 This can be done by running another DISM command.
 Here is what you need to do: